yuanlizhanshi/Silkworm_whole_transcriptome/README.md

 # Silkworm_whole_transcriptome
- This Repository contain several indiviual script and analysis pipeline for whole transcriptome **upsteam** analysis
+ This Repository contains several indiviual script and analysis pipeline for whole transcriptome **upsteam** analysis

 ## For long non coding RNA
 Paired-end 150bp fastq file used in this study.